The Finance Office is responsible for the financial running of the College and its subsidiaries. We are located in the Cavendish building.

 Undergraduates in their final year can apply for the Homerton Dissertation Grant to assist with expenses associated with a research project or dissertation which is an assessed part of their course.
 Grants of up to £500 will be considered (not more than one grant per student per academic year) and students applying for this may NOT also apply for a small grant for Undergraduate Academic Projects.

 Applications may be made to help with the costs of fieldwork, trips to libraries and archives etc. Funds will not normally be given for normal meals, purchase of laptops or software.
-Please complete the form via the link below and submit it to the Tutorial Office.
+Please complete the form via the link below and submit it to the Tutorial Office by noon on 15th May 2023.

 The Postgraduate Research and Training Grants support Homerton College postgraduate students with expenses associated with their academic work.
 These may include: travel to conferences, research sites, or archives; registration fees for conferences; accommodation costs when working away from College or at a residential conference or school; exceptional expenses associated with research, such as the purchase of specialist analysis software if not available elsewhere.